 - 4.1 Separation.
 IAW FIHA and Manual of Air Traffic Services (MATS) when a Class D service is applied: - a.
 IFR aircraft will be separated from IFR/SVFR aircraft; - b.
 SVFR aircraft (due visibility) will be separated from SVFR; - c.
 IFR aircraft will not be separated from VFR aircraft, rather ATC will provide traffic information service on relevant VFR aircraft; - d.
-VFR aircraft will not be separated from IFR/SVFR aircraft; rather ATC will provide traffic information service on all relevant aircraft. - 4.2 Traffic information.
-Traffic information will be passed when ATC assess relevant aircraft will come into proximity to each other (eg <3NM and/or 1000ft), facilitating situational awareness for relevant aircrew, whilst enabling amended tracking to be effected to remain clear of other aircraft (subject to an amended ATC clearance as required). - 4.3 In the absence of any traffic information passed by ATC, the Aircraft Captain can assume there is no conflicting aircraft for his/her projected flight path and/or area of operations.
-The Aircraft Captain is to advise
+VFR aircraft will not be separated from IFR/SVFR aircraft; rather ATC will provide traffic information service on all relevant aircraft.

+4.2 Traffic information.
+Traffic information will be passed when ATC assess that aircraft will come into proximity to each other (eg <3NM and/or 1000ft) This facilitates situational awareness for relevant aircrew, whilst enabling amended tracking to be requested by aircrew and/or directed by ATC.